ipfs/kubo/docs/examples/kubo-as-a-library/README.md

 Fetching a file from the network with CID QmUaoioqU7bxezBQZkUcgcSyokatMY71sxsALxQmRRrHrj Wrote the file to ./example-folder/QmUaoioqU7bxezBQZkUcgcSyokatMY71sxsALxQmRRrHrj

 All done!
-You just finalized your first tutorial on how to use go-ipfs as a library
+You just finalized your first tutorial on how to use Kubo as a library
 ```

 ## Understanding the example